Let yourself be surprised: discover the Cicadella dress

 For this very easy adaptation of the pattern, I made the following transformations:

-• I flared the sides of the back bust and front side bust pieces by 1 cm to have a comfortable ease on the hips.
+I flared the sides of the back bust and front bust pieces by 1 cm to have comfortable ease on the hips

-In this new easy sewing tutorial , I go over all the steps: discovering the pattern, presenting the board, how to lengthen the pieces, the technique of English sewing and of course all the detailed assembly steps.
-You will also find in the article dedicated to the tutorial information on the fabric footage and specific cutting plans.
+In this new easy sewing tutorial , I cover all the steps: discovering the pattern, presenting the board, how to lengthen the pieces, the English seam technique and of course all the detailed assembly steps.
+You will also find in the article dedicated to the tutorial information on the fabric length and specific cutting plans.

-After the first video that details the assembly of the advanced level version of Cicadella (with long sleeves, buttoned cuffs, in lined lace), I wanted to present for this new tutorial the most accessible version: without lining, elbow sleeve version, with clean neckline (the pieces are already included in the pattern).
+After the first video which shows you how to make the advanced version of Cicadella (with long sleeves, buttoned cuffs, lined lace), I wanted to present the most accessible version for this new tutorial: without lining, elbow-length sleeve version, with a clean neckline (the pieces are already included in the pattern).
 Everything is there to learn how to sew your first trapeze dress, always with perfect finishes.

 A Cicadella that looks like me